jaws/jaws/README.md

 $ git clone https://github.com/jaws/jaws.git
 ```

-If you are an existing user, please use the following command to checkout:
+If you are an existing user, please use the following command to update your repository with current version:

 ``` html
 $ git pull